taravancil/paste-dat/README.md

 dat share
 ```

-Then, visit the dat address and you should see the app running.
+Finally, open the the Dat URL in [Beaker](https://beakerbrowser.com).